BREAKING NEWS

 Article continues below advertisement

-On Oct.
-31, the FBI informed the family of Ruth Marie Terry that she was killed and her body left in the dunes in Provincetown in July 1974, officials said, the Associated Press reported.
+In October 2022, the FBI identified the murder victim — Ruth Marie Terry — and notified her family that she was killed and her body left in the dunes on a Provincetown beach in July 1974, the Associated Press reported.

 Terry, who was from Tennessee and 37 at the time of her death, was found nude with her hands severed in an apparent attempt to make it impossible for investigators to identify her through fingerprints.
 The victim also suffered a crushed skull and her head was nearly decapitated, according to the AP.